abhatthal/pdfgen/README.md

 applications (i.e. UCERF3-ETAS) return plot results as an HTML file with links to plot charts, CSV files, and external CSS for styling.
 This cannot be rendered inside the gateway.
-PDF Generator is used to produce a single document with all resources embedded inside it for easy disstribution and viewing online.
+PDF Generator is used to produce a single document with all resources embedded inside it for easy distribution and viewing online.

 See details about how PdfGen is used on SCECpedia at